c411n/serverpanic/themes/hugo-blog-awesome/README.md

 Built with Hugo, SCSS, and vanilla JavaScript.

-## Features

-- Minimal design
-- Responsive design
-- Light and dark modes
-- Syntax highlighting
-- RSS feed
-- No jQuery, Bootstrap
-- 100/100 Google PageSpeed Insights [score](https://pagespeed.web.dev/report?url=https%3A%2F%2Fhugo-blog-awesome.netlify.app%2F) on all 4 metrics

 ## Setup

+> **Note**
-> **Note**: You need to have the Hugo extended version installed in order to use this theme.
+> You must have the [Hugo extended version](https://gohugo.io/installation/linux/#editions) installed in order to use this theme.
 This theme uses SCSS for styling.
 With the Hugo extended version, SCSS can be compiled to CSS without any additional tools.

 To create a new Hugo site with this theme, run the following command: